PrefectHQ/prefect/docs/concepts/flows.md

 When cancellation is requested, the flow run is moved to a "Cancelling" state.
 The agent monitors the state of flow runs and detects that cancellation has been requested.
 The agent then sends a signal to the flow run infrastructure, requesting termination of the run.
 If the run does not terminate after a grace period (default of 30 seconds), the infrastructure will be killed, ensuring the flow run exits.

-!!! warning "An agent is required"
+!!! warning "A worker or agent is required"
-    Flow run cancellation requires the flow run to be submitted by an agent or worker.
-The agent or worker must be running to enforce the cancellation.
+    Flow run cancellation requires the flow run to be submitted by a worker or agent.
+The worker or agent must be running to enforce the cancellation.
 In line subflow runs, i.e. those created without `run_deployment`, cannot be cancelled without cancelling the parent flow run.
 If you may need to cancel a subflow run independent of its parent flow run, we recommend deploying it separately and starting it using the [run_deployment](/api-ref/prefect/deployments/deployments/#prefect.deployments.run_deployment) method.

 Support for cancellation is included for all core library infrastructure types: